 But if your original recipe really can only handle the leaves, or if you have a hankering for something fluffy and wonderful in which to dip your veggies and chips, then set those stalks aside and prepare to make the crowd-pleasing Chard Stalk Hummus.
 The result is light, creamy, and packed with all the healthy stuff in the original Swiss chard.
 Feel free to experiment and adjust based on what you have on hand!

 I first learned about this recipe during a “cooking with scraps” workshop during DC Food Recovery Week 2018.
-If you’ll be in DC during late October look out for Food Recovery Week events here!
+If you’ll be in DC during late October look out for the annual Food Recovery Week events here!

 Chard stalk hummus